flatcar-archive/flatcar-docs/docs/installing/_index.md

 We'll cover
 - concepts, configuration, and provisioning
 - writing a basic Flatcar configuration and testing it locally with qemu
-- further reading - pointers to docs for specific cloud providers
+- further reading - where to go from here after learning the basics

 ### Concepts, Configuration, and Provisioning